dell/csm-docs/content/docs/deployment/csmoperator/modules/authorization.md

   >__Note__:
   > - This command will deploy the Authorization Proxy Server in the namespace specified in the input YAML file.

-5. Create the `karavi-auth-tls` secret using your own certificate or by using a self-signed certificate generated via cert-manager.

-    If using your own certificate that is valid for each Ingress hostname, use this command to create the `karavi-auth-tls` secret:

-    ```bash

-    kubectl create secret tls karavi-auth-tls -n authorization --key <location-of-private-key-file> --cert <location-of-certificate-file>
-    ```

-    If using a self-signed certificate, prepare a certificate file provided [here](https://github.com/dell/csm-operator/tree/main/samples/authorization).
-An entry for each hostname specified in the CR must be added under `dnsNames` for the certificate to be valid for each Ingress.

-    Use this command to create the `karavi-auth-tls` secret:

-    ```bash
-    kubectl create -f <CERTIFICATE FILE>
-    ```

->__Note__:
-> - If you are installing CSM Authorization in a different namespace than `authorization`, edit the `namespace` field in this file to your namespace.

 ### Verify Installation of the CSM Authorization Proxy Server
 Once the Authorization CR is created, you can verify the installation as mentioned below: